Checklist for Obtaining a Handgun License

 will get you up to speed quickly.
 Rental guns are available for this class, but you really should have

-to students we have trained, or people who can document their experience (military or LEO).
+have trained, or people who can document their experience (military or LEO).
 Experience has shown

 that most people who do not own a gun do not actually know how to operate one.